Skip to main content

 • you're not sure if you need to see a GP

-They can recommend creams or lotion to help your skin.
-They can also tell you whether you need to see a GP.
+A pharmacist can recommend creams or lotion to help your skin.
+They can also tell you if you need to see a GP.

-Specialist treatments for keratosis pilaris include steroid creams and laser treatments.
+Other treatments available for keratosis pilaris include steroid creams and laser treatments.

-These types of treatments are not usually available on the NHS and can be expensive to pay for privately.
-While they may help relieve symptoms in some cases, they do not cure keratosis pilaris, so symptoms can come back after a course of treatment.
+These types of treatments are not usually available on the NHS because they have not been proven to be effective, and they can be expensive to pay for privately.

 Keratosis pilaris happens when your hair follicles become blocked with a build-up of keratin, a substance found in skin, hair and nails.